Back to Roborock Guides

 • Brush looks dirty even after cleaning

-• Roller has sticky residue not removed by cleaning
+• Roller has sticky residue not removed

 • Self-clean cycle seems shorter than expected

-• Brush smells bad despite running self-clean
+• Brush smells bad despite self-cleaning

 Recognize these?
 Here's what usually causes it.